agent-LuluDodo/DefinitlyMyCoords/README.md

 ## Compatibility

-A non-exausive list of compatible mods.
+A non-exhaustive list of compatible mods.
 These mods are neither made by me nor affiliated with me.

 - [BetterF3](https://modrinth.com/mod/betterf3)